pgorman/dangerjaunt/minirules.md

 Rather than having a single saving throw score, some referees prefer several types of saving throws.
 Saving throw types, if used, reflect the sort of dangers characters encounter.
 These might be general fantasy types (e.g. Death/Poison, Petrifaction/Paralysis, Wands, Dragon's Breath, Spells) or dangers specific to the campaign world (e.g. Science Rays, Ectoplasm/Toxic Goo, Cosmic Madness, Voodoo Curses, Hallucinogens, Meteors).
-Futhermore, some character classes may excel at particular types of saves (e.g. fighters get +2 to save versus action hero situations).
+Furthermore, some character classes may excel at particular types of saves (e.g. fighters get +2 to save versus action hero situations).

 ## Morale ##

-Player characters never run unless the players decide they run.
+Player characters only run when the players decide they run.
-However, the sensitive nerves of henchman and hirelings, as well as monsters and non-player characters, may fail in the face of adversity.
+However, the sensitive nerves of henchman and hirelings, as well as monsters and non-player characters, sometimes fail in the face of adversity.

 The referee decides when to check morale.
 A morale check might happen after the first wound, or after the first death, or when only a minority remain standing.
-Any round where one side clearly come off worse than the other threatens morale.
+Any round where one side clearly comes off worse than the other threatens morale.

 The referee rolls 2d6 to test morale.
 A result of 6+ means they stay in the fight, though the referee might bump this target up or down a point or two based on circumstances.